chi-initiative/kora-documentation/docs/getting-started/advanced_configuration.md

 # Advanced Configuration of Kora

-This document explains advanced features of Kora, which may only be needed in certain circumstances.
+This document explains some advanced features of Kora, which may only need to be configured in certain circumstances.

 ## Using *mod_rewrite* in Kora